-Chemistry, B.S. .67
+Chemistry, B.S.
+69

-Chemistry, B.A. .68
+Chemistry, B.A.
+70

-Chemistry, with an Emphasis in Biochemistry, B.S .68
+Biochemistry, B.S.

-Teaching Credential .68
+Teaching Credential

-Chemistry, Minor 68
+Chemistry, Minor

-The CHEMISTRY DEPARTMENT serves students with a primary interest in chemical science as well as students in other fields for which chemistry is an important foundation.
+The Chemistry Department serves students with a primary interest in chemical science as well as students in other fields for which chemistry is an important foundation.
 The department has the following objectives: